civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 19:10 UTC

 The entire data center power remains off.
-We are still waiting on the update from the meeting by site management, the fire marshal and electrical contractors.
+We are still waiting on the update from the meeting by the data center operator, the fire marshal and electrical contractors.
 We will update here at 20:00 UTC or earlier if we get an update.

 ---

 16:05 UTC

-The latest update we have received from the data center management:
+The latest update we have received from the data center operator:

 The cleaning for the UPS room is still on going and progressing well.
 This is due to be completed in time for a site inspecting by the local fire services at 2PM EDT (18:00 UTC).

-The data center management expect that the site will pass the requirements to start the powering-on of the site after this inspection.
+The data center operator expects that the site will pass the requirements to start the powering-on of the site after this inspection.

 We will update hear once we hear the results of the meeting and expect the next update by 19:00 UTC